chrislambert-ky/report-ky-roadclosures/README.md

 All of the following items are still under development.

 **Data Retrieval, Storage, and Integration**
-   - Add reprocessing to the ETL pipeline process by leveraging the KYTC API
+   - Add reprocessing to the ETL pipeline process by leveraging the KYTC API.
+This allows people to analyze historic road closure data using the most recent road names and mile points.
-   - Automate and schedule the pipeline using GitHub Actions so the report data is always updated.
+   - Automate and schedule the data pipeline using GitHub Actions so the report is always displaying current data.
+This is redundant if the user runs clones the repo and runs the bash command but it will be needed for the hosted version.

 **Implementation**
    - Employ CSS Grid and/or Flexbox for flexible, adaptive layouts.